 The DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials lists detailed requirements and suggestions for documenting the informed consent process.
 All requirements listed in the DAIDS policy must be met.
-To meet the suggestions listed in the DAIDS policy, site staff are strongly encouraged to use an Informed Consent Coversheet (ICC) similar to the sample included on the MTN-039 webpage under Study Implementation Materials.
-Sites choosing to use a coversheet should list the coversheet as a source document in their SOPs for Source Documentation and should use the coversheet consistently to document all informed consent processes with participants.
-The sample ICC indicates the items to be completed at the start of the informed consent session.
+In order to also meet some of the suggestions listed in the DAIDS policy, site staff are strongly encouraged to use an Informed Consent Coversheet similar to the sample included on the MTN-038 webpage under Study Implementation Materials.
+Sites choosing to use a coversheet should list the coversheet as a source document in their Source Document SOP for MTN-038 and should use the coversheet consistently to document all informed consent processes with all participants.
+The first half of the coversheet (items up to and including "Start time of informed consent discussion") should be completed at the start of the IC session.
 The remainder should be completed at the end of the informed consent session.
-If a site chooses not to utilize the ICC, all elements of each informed consent process must be documented in detail in a signed and dated chart note.
+If a site chooses not to utilize the Informed Consent Coversheet, all elements of each informed consent process must be documented in detail in a signed and dated chart note.

-It is essential that all informed consent documentation (e.g., comprehension assessment tool, ICF, coversheet) document that informed consent was obtained before any study procedures were conducted.
+It is essential that all informed consent documentation (e.g., the ICF, the coversheet) document that informed consent was obtained before any study procedures were conducted.

 Regulations require that participants be given a signed copy of the ICF(s).
-If a participant opts not to receive a copy, document this on the coversheet or chart note and offer the participant an alternate form of study contact information (e.g., a contact card or appointment card) in lieu of the full ICF.
+If a participant opts not to receive a copy, document this on the cover sheet or chart note and offer the participant an alternate form of study contact information (e.g., a contact card or appointment card) in lieu of the full ICF.

-4.7 Ongoing Assessment of Participant Comprehension
+4.8 Ongoing Assessment of Participant Comprehension